LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Compute node for performing queries to be sent back to the leader
   * Provisioning node sizes in advance
   * Enhanced VPC Routing
-  * Forces all COPY and UNLOAD traffic moving between your cluster and data repositories through your VPCs, otherwise over the internet routing, including to other AWS servicesq
+  * Forces all COPY and UNLOAD traffic moving between your cluster and data repositories through your VPCs, otherwise over the internet routing, including to other AWS services
   * Can configure to automatically copy snapshots to other Regions
   * Large inserts are better (S3 copy, firehose)